This article provides you with an in-depth analysis of how caching works, plus how to set it up in Joomla for optimal performance.

 This usually speeds up the load time of a webpage, but the disadvantage could also be that a user looks at a stored view, while the actual page has been changed in the meantime.
 Whether or not this is a problem depends per site.
 When you are busy developing a site, making a lot of changes, it is usually best to leave caching switched off (by the way, caching is not enabled for signed-in users).
 Also, there could be functionality that does not work well with caching, like some captcha's, forms and webshop extensions (Virtuemart, Hikashop etc).

 For this reason, a default Joomla installation ships with caching switched off.
-Joomla core offers a number of possibilities to use caching, in multiple locations: Component, Module or Page.
-The stored views for this are stored in the filesystem for Joomla, in the cache folder, as you can see when caching is switched on:
+Joomla core offers a number of possibilities to use caching, in multiple locations: per Component, per Module or per Page.
+The stored views for this are stored in the filesystem, in the /cache/ folder, as you can see when caching is switched on.
+You see a number of folders and files sitting there usually:

 0 - Off